Fillan: Relics

 The Mayne was an arm bone, now lost, enclosed in a silver reliquary or casket.
 The success of the Scots at Bannockburn was attributed to the presence of the arm of Saint Fillan, which was borne by its custodian, the Abbot of Inchaffray, on the field of battle.
 Legend has it that King Robert the Bruce requested the bone be brought to the Bannockburn battle site.
 The deoir, hereditary keeper of the relic, and the Abbot of Inchaffray Abbey left the bone behind and brought only the reliquary because they didn't want the relic to fall into English possession.
 On the eve of the Bannockburn battle, as the deoir, the abbot and Robert knelt in prayer, a noise came from the reliquary.
 They looked at the reliquary as the door opened and the bone fell to the floor.
-The Bruce won the battle the next day and he established a monastery to thank St. Fillan for the victory.
+The Bruce won the battle the next day and established a monastery to thank St. Fillan for the victory.

-The Quigrich, or saint's staff, crosier, also known as the Coygerach, is also one of the sacred battle-ensigns of Scotland and said to have been present at Bannockburn.
+The Quigrich, or saint's staff, crosier, also known as the Coygerach, is one of the sacred battle-ensigns of Scotland and said to have been present at Bannockburn.
 It was long in the possession of a family of the name of Jore and/or Dewar (from the Gaelic deoir), who were its hereditary guardians in the Middle Ages.
-The Dewars, or deoiradh, certainly had it in their custody during 1428, and their right was formally recognized by King James III in 1487.
+The Dewars, or deoiradh, certainly had it in their custody during 1428, and their right was formally recognised by King James III in 1487.
 The head of the crosier, which is of silver-gilt with a smaller one of bronze enclosed within it, is in the National Museum of Scotland.